jiaxiaojunQAQ/jiaxiaojunQAQ.github.io/_pages/about.md

 - *2024.01*: &nbsp; One paper on Backdoor Attack is accepted in ICLR2024.
 - *2024.01*: &nbsp; One Journal paper on Backdoor Attack is accepted to TIFS2024.
 - *2023.12*: &nbsp; Second runner-up in NeurIPS 2023 Red Teaming Track - Base Model Subtrack.
-- *2023.12*: &nbsp; One paper on AI safety and robustness are accepted in AAAI2024.
+- *2023.12*: &nbsp; One paper on AI safety and robustness is accepted in AAAI2024.
-- *2023.12*: &nbsp; One Journal paper on AI safety and robustness are accepted in IJCV2024.
+- *2023.12*: &nbsp; One Journal paper on AI safety and robustness is accepted in IJCV2024.
 - *2023.10*: &nbsp; One Journal paper on Fast Adversarial Training is accepted to TIFS2024.